-Game Boy turned 30 in 2019 — making it possible the most iconic handheld gaming system in history.
+Game Boy turns 32 in 2021 — making it possible the most iconic handheld gaming system in history.
 Long before you could crush candies on your cell phone, adults and kids alike were snatching up Pokemon, rearranging blocks in Tetris, and jumping through tubes with their favorite plumber — all without cords or TVs.

 Here’s a look back at how Nintendo’s been holding our hands for the last three decades.